bootchk/solabile/pages/motorizedMobiles.md

 Not every level of a multi-level art mobile needs a motor to make all the levels rotate as expected in mobiles.

-You can make a three level motorized mobile, that moves as expected for a mobile, using only one motor.
+You can make a three-level motorized mobile that moves as expected for a mobile, using only one motor.

-To strongly move a mobile  in each level might require more motors.
+To strongly drive motion in each level might require more motors.

-Using more motors allows more variety of motion.
-Using more motors enables more positive control of the motion of the mobile.
+Using more motors allows more varied motion and more direct control of the mobile's behavior.

 ### Negligible effects of equal and opposite torques

-A motor one one level torques and spins that level, and also provides a opposite torque on the connected level, at the point of connection.
+A motor on one level torques and spins that level, and also provides an opposite torque on the connected level, at the point of connection.
 The opposite torque has negligible effect